GabrielNew/HtmlToAnki/README.md

 - [ ] Develop an API to make this public and easier to use.

 > [!TIP]
 You may use this script and make any changes.
-There is no need to install these libraries in your local machine, create a VENV to Python, it's very easy.
+There is no need to install these libraries in your local machine, create a VENV to Python.

 > [!WARNING]
 This script is just an alpha version, so it has some limitations and may contains bugs.